osks/ctenv/README.md

 - Can use existing images and run as your user, by creating a matching user in the container at runtime
 - Files created with your UID/GID
 - Provides similar functionality as Podman's `--userns=keep-id` but with Docker
+- Optionally fixes ownership of mounted volumes with `:chown` (brings Podman's `:U` functionality to Docker)
+- Configurable contexts for reusable container setups

 ### Use cases